canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: No

-The human-readable title of the ROCK.
+The human-readable title of the rock.
 If omitted, defaults to ``name``.

 ``summary``
 -----------